List of alien races in Marvel Comics: Rhunians

 The Rhunians are a race of humanoids that resemble Earth humans with pointed ears, but are about 300 ft tall on average.
 They come from the planet Rhun, in the Vulliger star system.
 They are capable of deriving energy through destroying stars and other planets.
 First seen in Thor #219 (January 1974).

 Rigellians

 The Rigellians, also known as the Colonizers of Rigel, are a scientifically and technologically advanced alien race devoted towards amassing an empire via colonization.
-Tana Nile and Mentacle Rigellian.
+Tana Nile and Mentacle are Rigellians.

 Rigellians in other media

-The Rigellians appear in the Guardians of the Galaxy TV series and are mentioned in the Marvel's Wastelanders podcast series.
+The Rigellians appear in Guardians of the Galaxy.

 Roclites

 The Roclites are a semi-humanoid race with reddish-brown to dark brown skin, they average 8 ft tall.
 They come from the planet Rocklon, fifth from the sun in the Tarl star system in the Milky Way galaxy.
 The Blood Brothers are Roclites.
 First seen in Iron Man #55 (February 1973).

 Ruul

-The Ruul are actually an evolved form of Kree.
+The Ruul are an evolved form of the Kree.
 First seen in Maximum Security: Dangerous Planet #1.